 CSR; Clinical Study Report, Pub; Journal publication; †Safety secondary objective in both CSR and Journal publication; ¥Objective to assess improvements in glycaemic control, and cardiovascular disease risk, in both CSR and Journal publication; ᶲModule: I = Core report (background and rationale, objectives, materials and methods, efficacy results, safety results, Discussion, conclusion and appendices); II = Study documents (protocol and amendments history, black case report form (CRF), subject information sheet and consent form, glossaries of original and preferred terms, randomization list, reporting analysis plan (RAP), certificates of analysis, list of investigators, list of ethics committee); III = Listing of demographic and efficacy data; IV = Listing of safety data; V = Statistical reports and appendices (Statistical analysis, efficacy results).
 Module provided in CSR; *Roche did not provide these modules, since it contained individual patient data listings and therefore was deleted.”; ϵ We could only count words for modules that were made available by Roche, so the actual number would be greater than this.
 The percentage of words relating to harms would therefore differ; Π CSRs each had one missing page in module I, of which Roche provided upon further requests.
 Any additional information from this was used in the results.

-Table 3: Summary of meta-analysis results for the individual MedDRA preferred term adverse events across all five trials.
+Table 3: Summary of meta-analysis results for the individual MedDRA preferred term adverse events pooled across all five trials.